jasmin-lang/cryptolib/doc/GUIDELINES.md

 The advantages in following this guideline:

+*TODO*: present a scenario where this is advantageous.

 ### Global params and variables

 Any global parameter or global variable name should be written in `ALL_CAPS`.